|

-The Ana beKo'ach or Portal of Creation was composed during the 1st and 2nd centuries CE by the Merkabah mystic Rav Nehunia Ben Hakannah.
+The Ana BeKo'ach or Portal of Creation was composed during the 1st and 2nd centuries CE by the Merkabah mystic Rav Nehunia Ben Hakannah.
 Bava Batra 10b describes him as an accomplished tanna or teacher and contemporary, not as a student, of Rav Yochanan ben Zakai.
-It is traditional for Jews, especially mystically oriented Chasids, to devote time to meditating on the Ana beKo'ach each night as the Chanukah lights illumine their dwellings.
+It is traditional for Jews, especially mystically oriented Chasidim, to devote time to meditating on the Ana BeKo'ach each night as the Chanukah lights illumine their dwellings.

-Many congregations, including our Beit Emunah, sing the Ana beKo'ach at every Shabbat service as we desire to go back in time to the creation of material life in order to discover its origin, reestablish meaningful connections with our Creator, and seek teshuvah or spiritual reconnection with Him.
-We pray that our Beloved will free us from all misconceptions and restore for us the simple and yet oh so profound ecstasy of His Presence and Mercy.
+Many congregations, including our Beit Emunah, sing the Ana BeKo'ach at every Shabbat service as we desire to go back in time to the creation of material life in order to discover its origin, reestablish meaningful connections with our Creator, and seek teshuvah or spiritual reconnection with Him.
+We pray that the Beloved One will free us from all misconceptions and restore for us the simple, and yet oh so profound, ecstasy of His Presence and Mercy.

-But how precisely does the Ana beKo'ach propose to accomplish this?
-This is a great secret of the ages that is, in these End Times, being restored and embraced by more and more people.
-By utilizing the power or spiritual energies of the Ana beKo'ach one unlocks the gates or portals of conceiled Truth and prepare ourselves spiritually and physically for what is coming.
+But how does the Ana BeKo'ach propose to accomplish this?
+This is a great secret of the ages that is being restored and embraced by more and more people.
+By utilizing the power or spiritual energies of the Ana BeKo'ach, one unlocks the gates or portals of concealed Truth and prepares ourselves spiritually and physically for what is coming.

 In biblical times, on Yom Kippur, the High Priest stood before the people and declared: